Welcome to BACK2MYROOTS B2MR:

 This is such a huge topic that one can expand on when introducing the effects of lift from chosen formulation and level strength of hydrogen peroxide or developer.
 These lifting agents will expose pigment as they lift the hair in the colour process adding warmth from the hair to your formulation.

-So again understanding the colour wheel really is key.
+Again understanding the colour wheel really is key.

 Leave a Reply